Geetha63/MS-Teams-Scripts/RetailDemoTenant/README.md

 **`-PolicyName`**

 The name of the custom policy that is being assigned to the user.
-To remove a specific assignment and fall back to the default tenant policy, you can assign to $Null.
+To remove a specific assignment and fall back to the default tenant policy, you can assign it to $Null.

 Type:	String
 * * *